-A required capstone orientation session on November 2, 2018 describes steps that students must take prior to the start of the semester.
-Students must
+A required capstone orientation session on May 13 described steps that students must take prior to the start of the semester.
+The deadlines are below:

-- Form a team and submit a team profile to your instructor by December 7 - Identify potential clients - Contact potential clients by email - Write a team charter - Review proposals, select a client and agree on the scope of work - Submit a client update to your instructor by December 14
+- Form a team and submit a team profile to your instructor by August 11 - Before the semester starts, identify potential clients and contact potential clients by email - Write a team charter - Review proposals, select a client and agree on the scope of work - Submit a client update to your instructor by August 25

-Notice that some of the deadlines listed below require students individually and as teams to mobilize before the first day of class.
+Notice that some of the deadlines require students individually and as teams to mobilize before the first day of class.